gomorpheus/morpheus-plugin-core/README.md

 # Morpheus Core Plugin Library

 This library provides a common framework for extending the Morpheus Ops Orchestration Tool.
-This includes providing plugin extensions for adding various integrations such as Cloud Integrations, Service Level Integrations or Providers for things like DNS, IPAM, Config Management, Etc.
+This includes providing plugin extensions for adding various integrations such as Cloud Integrations, Service Level Integrations or Providers for things like DNS, IPAM, Config Management, UI Extensions, Etc.

 ## Creating a Plugin

 ### Implementation

-A plugin must depend the `morpheus-core` library and implement the `Plugin` class.
+A plugin must depend the `morpheus-plugin-api` library and implement the `Plugin` class.

 ### Dependencies